HeyFireHQ/ticker-blog/README.md

 ✅ The Worker triggers your Cloudflare Pages deploy hook.
 ✅ Cloudflare regenerates and deploys the blog.

+## 🔄 Automatic GitHub Sync

+The system automatically syncs all changes to GitHub:

+- **New posts**: Added to GitHub with proper metadata
+- **Updated posts**: Modified in GitHub with new content
+- **Deleted posts**: Removed from GitHub when deleted from Trello
+- **Images**: Downloaded and committed to the repository

+✅ Works in any environment (local, Cloudflare Workers, etc.)
+✅ Uses GitHub API (no SSH keys required)
+✅ Sends Discord notifications about sync status

 ---

 ## 🔐 Important Security Notes